 1. Criteria to Choose the Perfect Dropshipping Product

 There are no guarantees when it comes to choosing dropshipping products, but there are key criteria that any product you choose eventually should meet.
 A good place to start would be with a list of your preferred product niches and then drill down to product ideas.

 Your list should be informed by sales numbers, customer reviews, and dropshipping statistics.
 After building this list, you can further narrow it down based on the following points.

 The price point of your product can make or break your entire dropshipping business.
 You don’t want to fall into the bargain-bin pricing trap.
 In other words, competing for the lowest price simply because you believe it will make sales easier.

-Ideally, you want to find a balance between your price, minimum number of sales you need to be profitable and keeping your customers happy.
+Ideally, you want to find a balance between your price, a minimum number of sales you need to be profitable, and keeping your customers happy.
 This means that your wholesale price should allow you to retail at a comfortable 15 – 45% profit margin at least.

 Some store owners may choose to sell low-ticket items (anything less than $200) because they assume those products will move faster.
 Others may choose high-ticket items ($500 or more) because they feel it may take less sales to hit their revenue goals.